 Just one-in-12 drivers who appeared in court brought their licences so driving bans or penalty points could be attached to them.

-Summonses are going unserved for a many different reasons but usually it is because suspects cannot be found so as to take receipt of a court summons sent to their claimed address in the post.
+Summonses are going unserved for many different reasons but usually, it is because suspects cannot be found so as to take receipt of a court summons sent to their claimed address in the post.